It is the policy of PCOM to maintain an environment that is free of substance abuse by students, faculty and employees.

 In an effort to help our students and to protect patients and others from the harm that an impaired student may cause, PCOM's goals include:

-Students at the Philadelphia campus concerned about their own potential substance abuse should contact the assistant dean for Student Affairs or the College psychiatrist at 215-871-6870.
+Students at the Philadelphia campus concerned about their own potential substance abuse should contact the Office of Student Affairs.

-If a student suspects impairment of another student, Philadelphia campus students should seek guidance from the assistant dean for Student Affairs or the campus psychiatrist.
-Students on the Georgia campus should seek guidance from the Student Affairs coordinator.
+If a student suspects impairment of another student, Philadelphia campus students should seek guidance from Student Affairs.
+Students on the Georgia campuses should seek guidance from the campus Student Affairs office.

-At the discretion of the Senior Vice President for Academic Affairs, a student may be required to submit to psychological assessment and/or a urine and/or blood screening to detect alcohol abuse or the presence of illegal drugs based on reasonable suspicion of impairment.
-Medical professionals will perform such assessments and toxicology tests, with reports sent in confidence to the Senior Vice President for Academic Affairs, at no cost to the student.
+At the discretion of the Provost, a student may be required to submit to psychological assessment and/or a urine and/or blood screening to detect alcohol abuse or the presence of illegal drugs based on reasonable suspicion of impairment.
+Medical professionals will perform such assessments and toxicology tests, with reports sent in confidence to the Provost at no cost to the student.

-If such screening measures detect impairment, the Senior Vice President for Academic Affairs may remand the matter to the Student Professional Conduct Committee.
+If such screening measures detect impairment, the Provost may remand the matter to the Student Professional Conduct Committee.
 Students who have declined an assessment and/or recovery plan will automatically be remanded to the Student Professional Conduct Committee for dismissal proceedings.

 In accordance with the College disciplinary policy, any student found guilty of the use, sale or distribution of illegal drugs, either on-campus or off-campus will be subject to permanent termination of enrollment.